ArduPilot/ardupilot_wiki/dev/source/docs/ekf2-estimation-system.rst

 -  It can handle larger gyro bias changes in flight
 -  It is able to recover faster from bad sensor data
 -  It provides a slightly smoother output.
--  It is sightly more accurate
+-  It is slightly more accurate
 -  It uses slightly less computing power
 -  It starts using GPS when checks pass rather than waiting for the vehicle motors to arm.